-So, say you’re aware of the importance of branding – and you want to build your own brand – but you’re on a smaller budget.
-This post is for you.
-Here, we’ll include some effective event branding ideas.
-Some of them are well-known and some are really out of the box, but they all have one thing in common; they’re going to be easier on your wallet.
+Here, we’ll include some effective yet, affordable event branding ideas for both online and offline.
+Some of them are well-known and some are really out of the box, but they all have one thing in common; they’re not going to rip you off.

 Broadly, we can divide event branding ideas into two sections: